-- To demonstrate knowledge of how to utilize knowledge of social science and social studies in planning and implementing effective lessons. - To develop understanding of the basic logical processes and resources useful in information retrieval. - To serve as facilitators for the total process of growing and learning. - To locate, interpret, and apply research pertinent to social, cultural, and educational problems.

-- To investigate and analyze the dynamic relationship between schooling, education, diverse cultures and societies with interpretive, normative, critical and comparative theory and methods. - To derive the greatest benefits from classroom experiences as prepared prospective teachers skilled in the techniques of instruction.
+- To demonstrate knowledge of how to utilize knowledge of social science and social studies in planning and implementing effective lessons. - To develop understanding of the basic logical processes and resources useful in information retrieval. - To serve as facilitators for the total process of growing and learning. - To locate, interpret, and apply research pertinent to social, cultural, and educational problems. - To investigate and analyze the dynamic relationship between schooling, education, diverse cultures and societies with interpretive, normative, critical and comparative theory and methods. - To derive the greatest benefit from classroom experiences as prepared prospective teachers skilled in the techniques of instruction. - To enhance students' ability to work with individuals with disabilities and culturally diverse populations through selected research, teaching, and field-based experiences - To prepare personnel for staffing special education and disabilities services positions in schools and other related human resource agencies. - To offer a comprehensive curriculum that incorporates a variety of experiences including campus-based experiences (micro-teaching clinics, case studies, computer-assisted instruction, as well as field-based experiences- student